Decorr: Environment Partitioning for Invariant Learning and OOD Generalization: Experiments

 \subsection{Summary}

 In this section, we briefly summarize the characteristics of the tested methods.
-IRM has excellent performance with environment partition that reflects the true data-generating mechanics.
-However, usually it is not the case in most of the real datasets.
-We can see that the simple and natural split-by-time partition has no significant advantage compared to ERM.
-While EIIL has good performance on image data, our experiments show that it may not be suitable for some other types of data.
-Too much noise can indeed affect the performance of this mistake-exploration method greatly, just as we mentioned in the introduction section.

-$k$-means is an easy and direct way to do environment partitioning and has consistently good performance in several experiments.
-However, the illustration in Figure \ref{partition} shows that $k$-means may not be the optimal partitioning method.
-Our Decorr algorithm achieves the best performance overall in the above experiments.
-We notice that Decorr does not recover the original data sources, but tries to find a partition that outperforms the original/natural partition instead.
+IRM performs exceptionally well when the environment partition aligns with the true data-generating mechanisms.
+However, this alignment is often not present in real datasets.
+We observe that the simple and natural split-by-time partition offers no significant advantage. $k$-means provides a straightforward approach to environment partitioning and consistently demonstrates good performance across multiple experiments.
+However, as illustrated in Fig. \ref{partition}, $k$-means may not always be the optimal method for partitioning.
+Our Decorr algorithm consistently achieves the best performance in the experiments mentioned above.
+Notably, Decorr does not aim to reconstruct the original data sources; rather, it seeks to identify partitions that exceed the performance of the original or natural partitions.